Showing posts with label Herald. Show all posts

 Such a Little Queen - Tally's Theatre (Los Angeles) The Tallygram Program 1914

 The Tallygram program--issued by Los Angeles' Tally's Broadway Theatre--for Such a Little Queen (1914) the week of Monday, September 28, 1914.
-The back cover features a nice, and often used, photo by Apeda (or at least, it seems to be Apeda.)
+The inside lists the music that accompanied the film while the back cover features a nice, and often used, photo by Apeda (or White?
+Gould & Marsden?)
+It seems the original owner of this piece attended the Sept.
+30 screening with Hazel, Joe, and Bobby.

 In the Bishop's Carriage (1913) - Herald - 1915